Code-Institute-Submissions/where-to-next/README.md

 1. As a new site user, I want to be able to understand the intent of the page
     1. Upon entering the site, users are automatically greeted with the page title and sub heading
     1. There is a clear call to action to select one of the destination buttons
-1. As a new site user, I want to undertand easily how to navigate the page and access the facilities provided
+1. As a new site user, I want to understand easily how to navigate the page and access the facilities provided
     1. The sub heading of the page clearly shows how to use the page in a short and meaningful sentence
     1. The destination buttons are responsive when hovered over

 **Returning site user testing:**
 1. As a returning site user, I want to be able to easily reach a section of the site previously viewed without many steps to get there
-    1. The destination buttons are promenent on the page for the returning user to quickly retutn to where they were previously
+    1. The destination buttons are prominent on the page for the returning user to quickly return to where they were previously
 1. As a site user, I want to view the top 10 travel destinations in Europe
-    1. The top 10 travel destinations are detailed in the buttons which are promenent on the page
+    1. The top 10 travel destinations are detailed in the buttons which are prominent on the page
     1. This user experience can be improved by highlighting that these are the top 10 destinations
 1. As a site user, I want to have links to the recommended restaurants, places to stay and activities where appropriate
     1. When the destination is selected, a custom map opens up with markers.
 Within these markers, there is a description of the recommendation.
-Where it is a food or accomodation recommendation, links are provided to external sources
+Where it is a food or accommodation recommendation, links are provided to external sources
     1. Signage on the page can be improved to direct the site user to click on the markers to obtain the content
 1. As a site user, I want to be able to provide feedback on the site
     1. There is a form at the bottom of the page which is fixed so it is always visible